-We receive many owner surrenders each week, often they are house cats or unwanted dogs who have been in the homes they’re being removed from for many years.
-The stress of being left behind can negatively affect certain animals more than others–and it’s important to consider the following.
+We receive many owner surrenders, often they are house cats or unwanted dogs who are no longer cute puppies, who have been in the homes they’re being removed from for many years, or 2 days.
+The stress of being left behind can negatively affect certain animals more than others–and it’s important to consider the below information.

 Having your pet spayed or neutered and in good health will increase the chances of it being adoptable.
 Having your pet up to date on core vaccinations increases the likelihood of health & wellness while in shelter in addition to what we provide.

-It is important to note, adoptable canines are successfully re-homed and pulled for rescue/transfer at a far higher rate than adoptable felines.
+It is important to note, adoptable canines are successfully re-homed and pulled via rescue/transfer at a far higher rate than adoptable felines.
+We receive higher numbers of felines than canines each year, but receive a higher rate of canines for a rural area pound, due to our being open admission and accepting from surrounding areas as well.

 Its also important to note that cats and kittens are far more prone to shelter stress/health related issues.
-This is often due to longer stays, stress, and failure to thrive.
-Leaving home is psychologically & emotionally difficult for them, no matter the circumstances and despite our best efforts.
+This is often due to lengthy stays, higher stress environment, and failure to thrive.
+Leaving home is psychologically & emotionally difficult, no matter the circumstances and despite our best efforts.

-We accept feral felines and strays, mothers and kittens in all conditions, in addition to beloved pets.
 We provide all with high quality food, treats, cuddly shelter spaces and a stable care environment while they are with us.
 We do the same for our canines, small domestics & exotics received as well.
-Urgent cases of illness, chronic conditions, or injury are also seen by a veterinarian or receive comfort care & treatment in shelter.
+Urgent cases of illness, chronic conditions, or injury are also seen by a veterinarian or receive comfort care & treatment in shelter as applicable.

 Things to ask yourself before surrendering: